 When it comes to the costs of installing a biomass boiler, they are highly dependent on the type of fuel the particular boiler is going to use to generate heat.
 Which means that a biomass boiler is designed to use only a few types of fuel (pellets, chips, logs, straw, briquettes).

-Another crucial influencer of final price is how much work is required in order to integrate a new boiler into an already existing system.
+Another crucial influence on the final price is how much work is required in order to integrate a new boiler into an already existing system.

 As with most heating products, the final price always depends on many other factors other than the price of the boiler itself.
 Such as the amount of heat needed to heat the entire house will depend on the overall size of the house itself.

 What Type of Biomass Fuel Is Best For You?